JarvyJ/HomeIntent/docs/docs/getting-started/advanced-features/satellites.md

         `kitchen` is just a reference to the satellite's id and can be whatever unique value you want, and the `ip_address` is the externally accessible IP address that can be connected to.
 This is used to auto-build the Rhasspy URL, for the `kitchen` it will be `http://192.168.1.157:12101`.
 If you have some custom networking in place, you can also provide the Rhasspy URL by setting the `url` value (as seen in the `living_room` example).

         From there you can boot up Home Intent and check the logs (either in the console or the UI) to see if the connections were successfully established.
-If not, ensure that the IP address are correct and when you visit them that the Rhasspy interface loads.
+If not, ensure the IP address are correct and when you visit them that the Rhasspy interface loads.

         After the connections is established, you _may_ need to setup the microphone/sounds device if it's not picked up by default.
 In the logs it prints out all the microphone/sounds device and you can try a different one and restart as needed.
 You can see a `sounds_device` selected above as `default:CARD=USB`.
 The `microphone_device` uses the index number (as a string) as found in the log output.